· 2 min read

 Have your say

 The purpose of open source development is to support the developer community.
-So your feedback on what specifically you’d like to have access to would be very valuable.
-It’s also an interesting insight, which we can all use to further develop our tools.
+So your feedback on what specifically you’d like access to would be very valuable.
+It’s also an interesting insight, which we can all use to develop our tools further.
 Fill in this short survey to have your say.